lasseignelab/capture/README.md

 to a project and the environment it is being executed in.
 The `default.sh` configuration should only contain reproducible configuration that will work in any Slurm environment.
-Other lab specific environment files can contain non- reproducible configuration but job must also work in the default environment for reproducibility.
+Other lab specific environment files can contain non- reproducible configuration but the job must also work in the default environment for reproducibility.
 An example would be creating symlinks in the data directory for sharing large datasets internal to a lab while also downloading the data when the symlink does not exist.